nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 **Example of finding by different types of fields**

-To find students with the tag `new` or with lessons between `1100-1300`, you may type the command `find cond/any t/new time/1100-1300`.
-The figure below shows the list after this find command is executed.
+Suppose you want to find students with the tag `new` or with lessons between `1100-1300`.
+1. Type the command `find cond/any t/new time/1100-1300` into the command box.

+2. Press <kbd>Enter</kbd> and you should see that the list now displays only students matching the given keywords.

 ![find](images/find.png)